 Disability is non-discriminate and touches people from all walks of life.
 Including diverse voices in the discussion of best practices, research, personal experiences, and policy is an important ingredient of the MN LEND’s curriculum.
 The MN LEND program is committed to exploring, sharing, and embracing diverse Fellow perspectives.
 The MN LEND program seeks to train Fellows of all racial, ethnic, economic, disability, and sexual orientation, and educational backgrounds.
-Such diversity enriches the learning experience and helps build excellence in neurodevelopmental disabilities leadership.2011-12 LEND Fellows Shivani Pandit and Istaahil Maalin
+Such diversity enriches the learning experience and helps build excellence in neurodevelopmental disabilities leadership.2011-12 LEND Fellows Istaahil Maalin and Shivani Pandit

 The Twin Cities of Minneapolis and St. Paul are located within a diverse, major metropolitan area with something for everyone.
 Minnesota's famed quality of life is a major draw for students and professionals alike.
 The cities are home to a nationally recognized arts and theater community, as well as music venues, crafts fairs, cultural celebrations, and world-class restaurants that contribute to the enjoyable and comfortable lifestyle—day or night.